aalto-ics-kepaco/GO-LTR-prediction/README.md

 # Protein Function Prediction through Latent Tensor Reconstruction

-This project utilizes the latent tensor reconstruction (LTR) approach to model the joint interactions between different protein features to predict protein functional terms (i.e: Gene ontology terms).
+This project utilizes the latent tensor reconstruction ([`LTR`](https://arxiv.org/abs/2005.01538)) approach to model the joint interactions between different protein features to predict protein functional terms (i.e: Gene ontology terms).

 ## Software
 The code is developed using python>=3.8.
-The main algorithm ./scripts/go_ltr_main.py is based on LTR software which is available at [`GO-LTR`](https://github.com/aalto-ics-kepaco/GO_LTR/tree/main).
+The main algorithm ./scripts/go_ltr_main.py is based on [`LTR`](https://arxiv.org/abs/2005.01538) [`software`](https://github.com/aalto-ics-kepaco/GO_LTR/tree/main) which is available at
+[`GO-LTR`](https://github.com/aalto-ics-kepaco/GO_LTR/tree/main).
 The following packages are required to run the file: numpy, scipy and itertools, which can be downloaded free of charge on pypi.

 ## Dataset
 The uniprot IDs of the protein sequences used for the study are in ./dataset directory.
 Using the IDs one can find the full specification of each protein in the UniProtKB database.
-The ascession numbers obtained from the UniprotKB search can then be used to query other databases such as AlphaFoldDB, Rhea-DB, etc for specific protein feature information.
+The ascession numbers obtained from the UniprotKB search can then be used to query other databases such as [`AlphaFoldDB`](https://alphafold.ebi.ac.uk/), [`Rhea-DB`](https://www.rhea-db.org/), etc for specific protein feature information.

 Clustering of sequences was done with [`mmseqs2`](https://github.com/soedinglab/MMseqs2)